 Fig. 3.
 Schematic describing “self-contained” and “cross-sector” long-duration storage.
 For the self-contained system, the minimum-discharge-duration time can be calculated from the ratio of the size of the stored energy reservoir (MWh) to the rated power of the discharge system (MW).
 For the cross-sector long-duration storage technologies the size of the stored energy reservoir may not be defined, so the minimum-discharge-duration time is undefined.

 The cross-sector category of long-duration storage may be implemented in two primary types of ways.
 The first uses surplus electricity to make a useful product.
-The useful product could take many forms and may supply other energy sectors as in the cases of making hydrogen for fuel-cell vehicles or heat for canning tomatoes.
+The useful product could take many forms and may supply other sectors as in the cases of making hydrogen for fuel-cell vehicles or heat for canning tomatoes.
 In these cases, the energy reservoir is usually not defined and may take a different form.
 For example, storing fertilizer or canned tomatoes can take the place of storing the energy needed to manufacture those products, essentially avoiding the energy storage cost altogether.
 The second type of cross-sector long-duration storage uses stored energy from other sectors.
 For example, biogas made in digesters from various waste streams may be stored for a variety of applications.
 While the biogas might be used for heating, it can also be used for power generation.
 Large quantities of natural gas are already stored at very low cost.
 For both types of cross-sector long-duration storage the effective storage reservoir can be quite large, potentially enabling almost limitless storage.